HGlass07/Battleships/README.md

 --------------
 ## Deployment:

-This app was deployed with Heroku, linked to a GitHub repository, using the steps below:
+This app was deployed with Heroku and linked to a GitHub repository, using the steps below:
 - Clone or fork the relevant repository
 - Create a new app in Heroku
 - Link the app to the relevant GitHub repository